Who Invented Sanitary Pads?

 • Period underwear and menstrual cups: These reusable options have gained popularity in recent years, offering a more eco-friendly and sustainable alternative to disposable pads.

-See also Are Sanitary Pads Allowed in Hand Luggage?
+See also Why Do Sanitary Pads Smell?

 Attributing the invention solely to one person would be inaccurate.
 Instead, the development of sanitary pads involved the contributions of numerous individuals and companies, each building upon the work of others to create the products we know today.